altbdoor/tweet-media-archive/README.md

 optional arguments:
-  -h, --help            show this help message and exit --debug               Enables debug mode, which prints out the results in a CSV format of "{tweet date time}, {tweet id}, {image/video url}" for debugging purposes.
+  -h, --help            show this help message and exit --debug               Enables debug mode, which prints out the results in a CSV format of "{tweet date time}, {tweet id}, {image/GIF url}" for debugging purposes.
   -u USERNAME, --username USERNAME
                         twitter username.
-  --exclude_video       Excludes videos from the result.
+  --exclude_gif         Excludes GIFs from the result.
   --exclude_image       Excludes images from the result.
   -o OUTPUT, --output OUTPUT
                         Directs output to a file.
 If unspecified, the output